jieluyan/AIGCRS-AMP30/README.md

+Following the step 1 to 3, the AIGCRS-AMP30 can be installed.

-With this github project, we can generate novel AMP canidate sequences (step 4), and predict AMP probability score (step 5).
+With the step 4, novel AMP canidate sequences can be generated.
+With the step 5, AMP probability score can be predicted.

 And then the MIC values of E. coli and S. aureus and HC50 values can be predicted by other 2 projects (step 7 & 8).